 Reports vs. Exports

-Reports, which are described in this chapter, are highly formatted Excel or PDF files which can include embedded images, signatures and maps.
+Reports are highly formatted Excel or PDF files which can include embedded images, signatures and maps.
 Reports generally involve one completed form data record (i.e., one filled out form), but can also be used to aggregate data from several different but related forms.
 Reports can be generated from the Row or Data menus in either the View Data or Dispatch tabs.
-Reports can also be emailed from a mobile device by including an Email Report widget in your forms when you construct them in the Build Forms tab.
+Reports can also be emailed from a mobile device by including an Email Report tool in your forms when you construct them in the Build Forms tab.

 Standard Report Template vs. Custom Report Template

 Reports can be generated using either a Standard Report Template or Custom Report Template.
 A “template” is simply a format definition for how the report will look (i.e., the placement of graphics, font type and size, border styles, etc.).
 The Standard Report Template is an “off-the-shelf” doForms format that you can use for your reports.
 As described in more detail below, even though it is “standard”, it still provides numerous settings to help you control the content and appearance of standard reports.

 In comparison, Custom Report Templates provide you full control over the content and appearance of your reports.
 Custom Report Templates are created by you, using Microsoft Excel and uploaded to your website.
 If you know how to format your Excel documents, then you are already an expert at building Custom Report Templates, which can include almost any formatting, calculation and charting function of Excel.
 See Create custom report templates, Format custom report templates and Manage custom report templates for more information.

 PDF vs. Excel Output

 Once you have created or selected a Report Template, you can also specify whether the resulting report will be produced in Excel or PDF file format.
 You can create either PDF or Excel output from a Custom Report Template.
 Currently you can only produce PDF output from a Standard Report Template.
 The process for controlling reports is as illustrated below: